-Today our topic is practical.
+Today our topic is practical, addressing what big data is in the real world.
 You could use the results immediately.
-At least ...
-If you like wine.
+At least … If you like wine.

-The book starts like this: "Orley Ashenfelter really loves wine: 'when a good red wine ages, 'he says', something quite magical happens.'
+The book starts like this: “Orley Ashenfelter really loves wine: ‘When a good red wine ages,’ he says, ‘something quite magical happens.’
 Yet Orley is not just obsessed with how wine tastes.
-He wants to know the forces behind great and not so great wines."
+He wants to know the forces behind great and not so great wines.”
 Orley is an economist at Princeton in his daily life.
-Since computers and Big Data (at least in some places) have become cool, people like Orley are called 'Number Crunchers' by writers such as Ian Ayres.
-That certainly sells better than the explanation that Orley went to study statistics because accountancy seemed to him a little too exciting at the end of high school.
+Since computers and Big Data (at least in some places) have become cool, people like Orley are called “Number Crunchers” by writers such as Ian Ayres.
+That certainly sells better than the explanation that Orley went to study statistics because accounting seemed to him a little too exciting at the end of high school.
 And I can understand that.

 What’s nice about Orley, at least for people from our field, is that he started evaluating the quality of Bordeaux wines on the basis of statistics instead of spitting, slurping and teasing over tannins, soil types and wooden barrels.
 I will explain it.
 Below, we see the price of Bordeaux in 1983 (transformed, on the y-axis) set to harvest year.